 I provide a safe, confidential and non-judgemental space to listen, explore and support you to work through what is distressing you.
 I support you to develop strategies to understand, manage perspectives and to come to a healthier and happier balance.

 My website leilajackson Counselling.com (within the blog section) provides more information on how I can support you with the debilitating feelings of anxiety, depression, relationship issues and loss amongst other issues.

 Training, qualifications & experience

 I trained in London and have a certificate in Humanistic Counselling, a Diploma and Advanced Diploma in Integrative Humanistic Counselling and am also a qualified Cognitive Behaviour hypnotherapist.
 I have full Public Liability and Professional Indemnity Insurance, I also have regular supervision.
-I am a member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their Code of Ethics for good practice.
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their Code of Ethics for good practice.

 Further training in:

 - Psychiatry, Psychopathology and Psychodynamics

 - Cognitive Behaviour Therapy

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).